hachikoharuno/Beautiful-newtab-Firefox/README.md

 ### Requirements!
 The position of the `svg.context-properties.content.enabled` parameter in about:config must be `true`

-To avoid problems with the font, the font must be installed in the San Francisco browser
+To avoid problems with the font, the font must be installed in the browser - San Francisco.

 ### Installation
 1.Download the archive from the releases and unpack it at `mozilla/firefox/firefox-profile-directory/chrome`